BranchMetrics/web-branch-deep-linking-attribution/docs/1_intro.md

 You will need to create a [Branch Metrics app](http://branch.io) to obtain your Branch Key (you will have the option to toggle between live and test modes).

-Initializing the SDK is an asynchronous method with a callback, so it may seem as though you would need to place any method calls that will execute immidiatley inside the `branch.init()` callback.
+Initializing the SDK is an asynchronous method with a callback, so it may seem as though you would need to place any method calls that will execute immediately inside the `branch.init()` callback.
 We've made it even easier than that, by building in a queue to the SDK!
 The only thing that is required is that `branch.init()` is called prior to any other methods.
 All SDK methods called are guaranteed to : 1. be executed in the order that they were called, and 2. wait to execute until the previous SDK method finishes.
 Therefore, it is 100% allowable to do something like:
 ```js
 branch.init(...);
 branch.banner(...);